achoung/notes-app/README.md

 Philosophy:

--   Because user account token is saved in localStorage, user can bookmark certain view routes and is able to see them without having to log in every time within a day as long as their browser localStorage is not cleared.
+-   Because Authorization token is saved in localStorage, a user can bookmark certain routes and is able to see them without having to log in every time within a day as long as their browser's localStorage is not cleared.
 -   Aurhtoization tokens do have a 24 hour expiration that is verified on page route via a back-end API so the user will have to log in after a day.

 Persistence